LibraryCarpentry/lc-shell/episodes/05-counting-mining.md

 >>{: .output}
 >>
 >>Ok, now we know `Issue` is column 3, `Volume` 4, `Language` 11, and `Publisher` 12.
->> We use thes positional column numbers to construct our `cut` command:
+>> We use these positional column numbers to construct our `cut` command:
 >>```
 >> cut -f 3,4,11,12 2014-01_JA.tsv > 2014-01_JA_ivjlp.tsv
 >>```